steff880/MS3-MyRecipeBook/README.md

 - [Heroku](https://id.heroku.com/login)

-     -  Heroku was used in order to deploy the website.
+     -  Heroku was used to deploy the website.

 - [Flask](https://flask.palletsprojects.com/en/2.0.x/)